KNIME logo

 Cluster analysis

-Cluster analysis is a technique used to group similar data points into clusters based on their characteristics.
-This method helps in understanding the structure of data and identifying patterns.
+Cluster analysis is an unsupervised learning technique used to group similar data points into clusters based on measures like distance or frequency, helping to reveal data structure and patterns.

 Computer vision

-Computer vision is the field of study enabling computers to interpret and understand the visual world.
+Computer vision is the field of study that enables computers to interpret and understand visual information from images or videos.

 Concatenate